 The municipality is one of the wealthiest in Portugal and the Iberian Peninsula.
 It has one of the most expensive real estate markets and one of the highest costs of living in the country, and is consistently ranked highly for its quality of life.

-On arrival at Cascais (about 40 minutes later), we started exploring the town.
+On arrival, we started exploring downtown Cascais.
 The weather was initially foggy and cloudy.
-However, the fog cleared by noon, and the sun came out with clouds disappearing.
+However, the fog cleared by noon, and the sun came out, with clouds disappearing.
+It also got quite hot outside (especially when walking in the sun).

 We saw many interesting shops and restaurants and stopped at Palácio Seixas to take photos.
-We saw a few people swimming and SUPping on the beach.
+We saw a few people swimming and paddle-boarding on the beach.

 We decided to continue exploring and stopped at Museu Condes de Castro Guimarães.
 At first, we toured the beautiful gardens with a large tower built up.
 Then, at around 12:30, we purchased tickets to see the inside.
 We toured the three-story building and saw some notable paintings and furniture.